Citizens' Military Training Camp

-Citizens' Military Training Camps (CMTC) were military training programs of the United States.
-Held annually each summer during the years 1921 to 1940, the CMTC camps differed from National Guard and Organized Reserve training in that the program allowed male citizens to obtain basic military training without an obligation to call-up for active duty.
-The CMTC were authorized by the National Defense Act of 1920 as a compromise that rejected universal military training.
+Citizens' Military Training Camps (CMTC) were United States government authorized military training programs held annually each summer during the years 1921 to 1940.
+CMTC camps differed from National Guard and Organized Reserve training in that the program allowed male citizens to obtain basic military training without incurring an obligation to be called up for active duty.
+The CMTC were authorized by the National Defense Act of 1920 as part of a compromise that rejected universal military training.
 In its nearly two decades of operation, the CMTC trained some 400,000 men in at least one season from 1921 to 1940.
 Overall the program was disappointing, as only 5,000 officer commissions were awarded to men who completed the required four summers of training.

-Before the United States entered World War I, private citizens of the Preparedness Movement set up what were known as Plattsburg Movement camps to build a reserve of qualified men.
+Before the United States entered World War I, private citizens of the Preparedness Movement set up what were known as the "Plattsburg camps" to build a reserve of qualified men.
 These provided at least one summer of training in 1915 and 1916 to some 40,000 men, who were all college graduates and largely drawn from elite social classes.

 Plattsburgh camps

-As tensions increased and war broke out in Europe, some Americans concerned about United States participation organized the Preparedness Movement, made up of a group of influential Americans who supported the Allies of World War I. Before the U.S. entered into World War I, private citizens organized what were known as the "Plattsburgh camps", a volunteer pre-enlistment training program.
-The camps were set up and funded privately.
+As tensions increased and war broke out in Europe in 1914, some Americans concerned about United States participation organized the Preparedness Movement, made up of a group of influential Americans who supported the Allies of World War I. Before the U.S. entered into World War I, private citizens organized what were known as the "Plattsburgh camps,” a volunteer pre-enlistment training program.
 The group recognized that the standing U.S. Army was far too small to help the Allies and would have to expand immensely if the U.S. went to war.
 The Movement established the camps to train additional potential Army officers during the summers of 1915 and 1916.

 The largest and best known camp was near Plattsburgh, New York under the command of Captain Halstead Dorey.
 Trainees included Grenville Clark, Willard Straight, Robert Bacon, Mayor John Purroy Mitchel, and Bishop James De Wolf Perry.

 Some 40,000 men (all college graduates) attended the Plattsburgh camp and other sites.
 They became physically fit, learned to march and shoot, and provided the cadre of a wartime officer corps.
 Enlistees were required to pay their own expenses.
 Suggestions by labor unions that talented working-class youth be invited to Plattsburgh were ignored.

 These camps were formalized under the Military Training Camps Association, which in 1917 launched a monthly magazine, National Service.
 (In 1922, the magazine was acquired by and folded into The American Army and Navy Journal, and Gazette of the Regular, National Guard and Reserve Forces.)